Kakifrucht/HalfminerSystem/HalfminerLand/README.md

       - Shows pinned teleports in top line of menu with enchantment effect
         - Pinned teleports are always visible, even if owning player is offline
         - Default material for server land can be configured
-    - Teleports into abandoned lands are disabled
+    - Teleports into abandoned lands are disabled, if teleport stealing is enabled shows command to steal teleport name
   - /hml \<customtitle|forcewgrefresh|flytime|free|pintp|reload|save|status>
     - Reload the configuration
     - Save board data on disk